-Samose – An amazing indian snack filled with spicy potato mixture and nuts.
-Samose are the most popular tea time snack of all Indians.
+Samose – An amazing Indian snack filled with spicy potato mixture and nuts.
+Samose is the most popular tea time snack of all Indians.
 Whether its a college canteen or office mess these are the most sought after snack at breakfast and tea time.

-These are the most desired breakfast item in our home on sunday mornings when everybody is lazying around and is not in a hurry for breakfast.
+These are the most desired breakfast item in our home on Sunday mornings when everybody is lazying around and is not in a hurry for breakfast.
 Especially in winters when fresh sweet peas are available.
-This Sunday when i asked my family what they wanted for breakfast answer was unanimous.
+This Sunday, when I asked my family what they wanted for breakfast, the answer was unanimous.

-Generally we prefer to avoid fried food but there is no rule in world that can not be bent for having samosas on a cold sunday morning.
+Generally, we prefer to avoid fried food but there is no rule in the world that can not be bent for having samosas on a cold Sunday morning.
 So here we are with the samosas.

 How to make spicy aloo matar Samose:

 Preparation time: 20 minutes

 Cooking time: 30 minutes

 makes 16-18 pieces

 For the wrapper

 1 ½ cup maida( plain flour)